happo/happo-next-demo/README.md

 ## Configure `.happo.js`:

-The main thing to take care of here is to tell Happo about the webpack configuration used by Next.JS.
+The two main things we need to take care of:
+- Make Happo use the same webpack config as Next.js
+- Inject the custom webpack instance used by Next.js to Happo

 ```js
 const path = require('path');